The Myth of the Twentieth Century: Influence

-At lunch von Papen commented, "Dodd asked him if he knew that Hoess, the Commandant of Auschwitz, had read his works.
-That was, of course, the crux of the whole thing.
-Rosenberg just gave an evasive answer."

 Although he did take very high-level positions within the Nazi state in managing propaganda, looting artworks, and overseeing Nazi rule in the Baltics and Soviet territories, the overt anti-Christian sentiment in Rosenberg's book made it awkward to give Rosenberg positions of prominence when the Nazis ascended to power.
 Even in their stronghold Hamburg only 0.49% of the inhabitants identified as belonging to the anti-Christian neopagan faith movement (in 1937), whereas the German Christians and their Positive Christianity had a strong standing.
 Many of the attacks on the book after its 1930 publication came from its explicit anti-Christian message.
 In 1934, The Myth of the Twentieth Century was put into the Index Librorum Prohibitorum (the official list of books forbidden by the Catholic Church) by decree of the Holy Office for scorning and rejecting "all dogmas of the Catholic Church, and the very fundamentals of the Christian religion".

 Rosenberg wrote two supplements to the work, replying to Catholic and Protestant critics.
 In the first, On the Dark Men of Our Times: A Reply to Critics of the Myth of the Twentieth Century, he accused Catholics of attempting to destroy the national character by promoting separatism within Catholic parts of the country.
 His second reply, Protestant Pilgrims to Rome: The Treason Against Luther and the Myth of the Twentieth Century, argued that modern Lutheranism was becoming too close to Catholicism.
 On the Dark Men of Our Times was also put into the Index Librorum Prohibitorum in 1935.

+Translations

+English edition

+The book has been published in English translation in 1982 by the Noontide Press in the United States.
+The translation was made by Vivian Bird and is titled The Myth of the Twentieth Century: An Evaluation of the Spiritual-Intellectual Confrontations of Our Age.
+This translation claims to be the first ever English translation.